TravelTours/iTravel/README.md

 * New users can register
 * User logs into app
 * User can view their information
-* User can write reviewes
+* User can write reviews
 * User can view their reviews history
 * User can favorite or bookmark tourist attractions